mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 {% include image.html file="cetology.png" description="cetology - A branch of zoology concerned with the cetaceans" %}

 Workers colorized fourteen hundred of the fifteen hundred words.
-And, of those remaining one hundred words, most were words like 'macrocephalus' or 'stunsail' or 'zoroaster', which, even having dictionary at hand, probably don't have color associations for most people.
+And, of those remaining one hundred words, most were words like 'macrocephalus' or 'stunsail' or 'zoroaster', which, even having a dictionary at hand, probably don't have color associations for most people.

 Here's the result of running the image generation script again using the first fourteen hundred crowd sourced mappings.

 {% include image.html file="turk1-1.png" %}

 # Blot're
 The whole goal of this project was to encode a book for use on [Blot're][blotre].
 But this was perhaps the easiest part of the whole process.
-You can find the stream of Moby-Dick stream [here](https://blot.re/s/matt/moby+dick).
+You can find the stream of Moby-Dick [here](https://blot.re/s/matt/moby+dick).

 ## Setup
 I wrote the client application in Node using the [Blot're CL framework][blotre-cl].
 This framework handles registering a new [disposable][blotre-disposable] client with `https://blot.re`, displaying the redemption code to the user, obtaining an access token for the user who redeemed the code, and persisting the credentials in four lines of code: